SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 <img src="../images/ucsd-study-spaces/revelle-cum-outside.jpg" alt="TODO" loading="lazy">

+_I don't have a good photo of the interior, so here's a photo outside._

 The closest bathroom is probably next to Roger's.
 You can get water at 64°.

 Revelle commuter lounge my beloved.